landmarkhw/training-redux-arch/README.md

 In Part 2, `ngrx/store` has been added.
 Run `git checkout part2` to see the changes to the code.

-This part is all about <em>Separation of Concerns</em> - we begin using the Redux architecture to separate different responsibilties into different areas of the application.
+This part is all about *Separation of Concerns* - we begin using the Redux architecture to separate different responsibilties into different areas of the application.

-#### Summary
+#### Summary of Changes

 1. `ngrx/store` has been installed and added to `app.module.ts`
+1. `ngrx/store-devtools` has been installed.
+This allows you to use [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) to watch what's happening in Redux (actions & state).
 1. `movie.actions.ts` has been added, in a new folder - `actions`
 1. `movie.reducers.ts` has been added, in a new folder - `reducers`
 1. `movie.service.ts` now dispatches (e.g. publishes) the `GotSearchResults` action, which is reduced (saved) to state in the `movieReducer`.